asamsystems/liveboard/README.md

 - Download script install_liveboard.pl (eg. wget github.com/asamsystems/liveboard/raw/master/install_liveboard.pl)
 - Run script with command: perl install_liveboard.pl

 The script will guide you through the installation process.
-The script will even download the liveboard docker image for you..
+The script will even download the liveboard docker image for you...